symbioticMe/hack-n-lead-2019/README.md

 - Visualization feature importance from CatBoost and DecisionTree
 - Plotting distribution of most important features
 - 2D-distribution of highly interaction features
-- confirming / rejecting hypothesis about external data sources (+ CIP, - AML)
+- Confirming / rejecting hypothesis about external data sources (+ CIP, - AML)
+- Usual outlier detection method (LOF) is not suitable to detect suspicious behaviour